Vitamin B Complex Injections in Lansing, IL

 The dosage of your B complex injection will depend on your age, gender, height and physical condition.
 Receiving the proper dosage is crucial to realizing its benefits.
 Numerous studies have found that vitamin B complex injections are more efficient than tablets, gels or liquids.
 This is because the digestive system, stomach acids, and enzymes attack the molecular structure of B vitamins when they are digested.

 Request more information about vitamin B complex injections today.
-Call (425) 780-0502 or contact Dr. Karen Parker online.
+Call (708) 435-2381 or contact Rita N. Oganwu MD, SC online.